Tens Of Thousands Of Afghan Allies Could Be Left Behind Or Saved, Rep. Crow, Others Say

 “I actually applied five times and they denied my case,” he said.

 Fraidoon said it ultimately took more attempts as well as a campaign by Americans he served with — dozens of letters of support and legal assistance from the nonprofit International Refugee Assistance Project to overcome hurdles to win approval.
-Adam Yates, an attorney with the organization, said there are many cases like Fraidoon’s.
+Adam Bates, an attorney with the organization, said there are many cases like Fraidoon’s.

-“There are something like 20,000 applicants currently,” Yates said.
+“There are something like 20,000 applicants currently,” Bates said.
 “Roughly, our understanding from the State Department is that about half of those — or 10,000 of them — are stuck at the very first stage.”

-Because each application also can include close family, like spouses and children, Yates estimates that upwards of 80,000 people are potentially in limbo.
+Because each application also can include close family, like spouses and children, Bates estimates that upwards of 80,000 people are potentially in limbo.
 One reason for the backlog is that the government never required anyone to document the Afghans who worked for Americans.